Nabagata/Nabagata/README.md

 # Nabagata Saha -- @nabagata

-Hi, I'm Nabagata, a graduate from NIT Warangal and currently working at SAP, AI Business Services team.
+Hi, I'm Nabagata, a graduate from NIT Warangal and currently working at Sprinklr, Integrations team.
 I apply deep learning to solve real-world problems in Computer Vision and Natural Language Processing.
 Check out my work from my public repositories ✌️

 Previously, I've worked at IISc Bangalore where I've developed projects for MILE Lab and published research papers([here](https://arxiv.org/abs/1809.00961) and [here](https://arxiv.org/abs/1902.05411)).
 I've also worked with SkyLark Labs where I've used cutting edge computer vision and deep learning technologies to identify suspicious events in CCTV or aerial videos.